knutzk/ntuple_skimmer/README.md

 The repository currently contains two main files:

-- `skim_file.cc`, which is a c++ skimming script for ntuples.
+- `ntuple-skimmer.cc`, which is a c++ skimming script for ntuples.
 When compiled, it takes an input file, and outputs the skimmed version of that file.

-- `batch.py`, a python script to parse a given list of directories for a given list of file patterns.
-The script creates a list of files matching both criteria and then calls the skimmer on it.
+- `batch.py`, a python script that automatises skimming of a collection of files.
+It parses a given list of directories for a given list of file patterns.
+A list of files matching both criteria is compiled and then the c++ skimmer is called on them.
+  Files belonging to the same pattern will then be merged using the `hadd` command.

 Compile the c++ script with:

 ```
-$ g++ -Wall `root-config --cflags --libs` skim_file.cc -o skimmer
+$ make
 ```

 Then the skimming can be executed via

 ```
-$ ./skimmer input.root output.root
+$ ./ntuple-skimmer.exe input.root output.root
 ```

 The current implementation of the ntuple skimmer applies two cut strings